 My name is Matthew Robinson, a qualified and UK registered pharmacist (Registration number 2047988).
 I graduated with a B.Sc. in Pharmacy from The University of Manchester in 1997 and completed my pre-registration year working in retail pharmacy to fully register the following year.

 I continued to work in retail pharmacy for a few years before realising that I was not putting into practice the many things I'd learned at university.
 This realisation led me to a career change and into the world of Blackpool Primary Care Group (PCG).

 At Blackpool PCG (and then Primary Care Trust or PCT) I was involved, for several years, in advising doctors and nurses about drugs.
 This has involved recommending which medicines should be used in large groups of patients on a formulary approach and also on individual patient level taking into consideration a patients' other illnesses and medications.
 My recommendations are based upon an assessment of the evidence supporting the available options to provide a rational choice of the "best" option.

 After about 4 years at the PCG/T I split my working week between working at the PCT and working directly for a group of doctors in their surgery.
-At the doctors surgery I started putting into practice the recommendations I make at the PCT!
+At the doctors surgery I started putting into practice the recommendations I made at the PCT!

 In the summer of 2007 I completed my move from the PCT into front line primary care.
 I no longer work at the PCT and instead I now work for two doctors surgeries in Blackpool.

 So, why this website?
 I've always been interested in technology and specifically computers.
 My dissertation at university was the implementation of a Guide to the Treatment of Common Ailments for PharmWeb that was online for many years but is sadly no more.